ahmetb/kubectl-aliases/README.md

 This repository contains [a script](generate_aliases.py) to generate hundreds of convenient kubectl aliases programmatically.

+It creates aliases for long command/option permutations you might use, like:

+    alias ksysgdepwslowidel='kubectl --namespace=kube-system get deployment --watch --show-labels -o=wide -l'

+Confused?
+Read on.

 ### Examples

 Some of the 800 generated aliases are: